tlieva/Academic-Performance/README.md

 ## Introduction

-The purpose of this project is to build a statistic model based on a binary logistic regression algorithm for predicting above average academic performance by students across three different metrics: math, reading, and writing.
-Results of the binary classification algorithm will be used to determine which major factors contribute/ is associated with above average exam performance based on estimations of the logistic regression parameters (coefficients) of each factor.
-Significance of each factor in predicting above average academic performance of students will be evaluated at a confidence level of 95% with a 0.05 significance threshold for each of the three logistic model in measuring above average performance.
+Repository for binary logistic classification projet in statistically modelling the relationship between above average academic performance with respect to measures of demographic and socioeconomic factors for each academic metrics: math, reading, and writing.
+Significance of each factor in predicting above average academic performance of students will be evaluated at a confidence level of 95% with a 0.05 (alpha) significance threshold for each of the three logistic model in measuring above average performance.
 This analysis was completed in `Python Jupyter Notebook` application using Anaconda Distribution.

 <br>